 What should I bring when boarding my dog?

 Due to COVID-19 we are asking that you only bring your dog on a leash, food in either a new unopened bag or individual meals packed in zip lock baggies, and medication your pet requires.
-If your dog eats from a slow feeder you may bring that too.
+If your dog eats from a raised or slow feeder you may bring that too.
 You may provide a towel or blanket but no stuffed bedding.
 If you are getting refresher training with your boarding stay please bring your dog’s training tools.
 We will provide all other things your dog needs during their stay including bowls, bedding and toys.